Category: Women’s Storytelling Festival

 Women’s Festival Spotlight – Fanny Crawford

 Fanny Crawford loves honing her personal, historical and traditional stories by telling for diverse audiences – from young children, to elders, to families, to identity-focused groups of adolescents and adults.
-Read more
+An experienced teller for Better Said Than Done and other regional story venues, she is thrilled to be part of the first ever Women’s Festival… Read more

 -